 Goldberg: What will happen to "dreamers" if Trump repeals DACA?

 Essaheb: If this president eliminates the program we will just see a dramatic disruption to the lives of not only these people, but the lives of people around them.
 These are people who have mortgages.
 One in eight [DACA recipients] has purchased a home.
 A lot of them have car loans.
 These are people who are employees, and are people who are being relied upon every day by businesses big and small.
 There are going to be disruptions to the job market.
 There are going to be disruptions to credit markets.
 Sometimes these are people who are the primary wage-earners in their families.
 We’re going to have families that are sunk into poverty.
 Sometimes that they have younger siblings they are taking care of that are U.S. citizens.
 It’s hard to overstate the ripple effect.
-It’s not going to be just limited to just to the individual themselves, but it will reach the border community.
+It’s not going to be just limited to just to the individuals themselves, but it will reach the broader community.

 Goldberg: What would you say to DACA recipients right now who are worried either about their own legal status, or older family members who might not be covered under DACA?